FGA-DIKU/EHR/README.md

 ![COREBEHRT Overview](docs/COREBEHRT_overview_dark.jpg)

 Below is a high-level description of the steps in the COREBEHRT pipeline.
 For detailed configuration options, see the [main README](corebehrt/main/README.md).
-The pipeline can be run from the root directory by executing the following commands:
+The encoder pipeline can be run from the root directory by executing the following commands:

 ```bash
 (.venv) python -m corebehrt.main.create_data